 Ni Nyoman Tjandri, one of very few female Arja and Dalang (puppet masters) in Indonesia.
-Tjandri has had to refashion her participation in a ‘male’ art in order to make it accceptable for her as a woman artist and performer.
-There’s a general discourse about women and the arts in Bali that accounts for the ability of women to participate in these kind of art forms.
+Tjandri has had to refashion her participation in a ‘male’ art in order to make it acceptable for her as a woman artist and performer.
+There’s a general discourse about women and the arts in Bali that accounts for the ability of women to participate in this kind of art forms.

 Born to an artist father, Tjandri was familiar with and fond of all forms of the Balinese performing arts, especially the Arja, a Balinese traditional drama that incorporates music and dance.
 The talented Tjandri gradually developed superb dance and vocal techniques through interaction with her father, I Made Kredek.

-In 1979 Tjandri decided to learn the art of the dalang seriously and intensively.
-All wayang performances present a story, which is told by a dalang.
-A dalang must master at least 100 stories and be able to enliven each of the characters portrayed with distinctive vocal sounds.
-Being a dalang, one must have plenty of physical stamina and a thorough knowledge of both the ancient Kawi language and high and low Balinese language, as well as its literature.
-She might only graduated from boarding school (elementary level) but she able to become lecturer at ASTI Denpasar and teach vocal at Udayana University.
+In 1979 Tjandri decided to learn the art of the Dalang seriously and intensively.
+All wayang performances present a story, which is told by a Dalang.
+A Dalang must master at least 100 stories and be able to enliven each of the characters portrayed with distinctive vocal sounds.
+Being a Dalang, one must have plenty of physical stamina and a thorough knowledge of both the ancient Kawi language and high and low Balinese language, as well as its literature.
+She might only graduate from a boarding school (elementary level) but she able to become a lecturer at ASTI Denpasar and teach vocal at Udayana University.
 She has received global recognition throughout her entire career for her accomplishments in Tembang and Arja art, she also nominated to be Bali’s female character of the year 2010.

 She started the Makara Dwaja Studio in Gianyar, Bali.
 Through her art performing studio, she providing traditional arts training such as Arja Dance to the younger generation.
 She dedicating her life to conserve traditional Balinese culture from onslaught of foreign cultural flows that invading Bali.